 EMV Cards, also known as Chip Cards or Smart Cards, provide an additional layer of security with an embedded microchip.

 The chip on the card generates a unique cryptogram for every single transaction that is virtually impossible to clone by counterfeiters.
 The chip also stores personalized security credentials that cannot be accessed without authorization.
 EMV fraud prevention is only effective when a card is present and does not provide the same layer of protection online or when payments are made by phone.

-On October 1, 2015, the liability for fraud costs shifted to those merchants who do not have EMV-capable equipment.
 If a Chip Card is used at a traditional magnetic-strip only terminal to make a fraudulent purchase, the business or merchant will most likely be held for responsible for all of the costs associated with the purchase.

 If you feel as though somebody is trying to get in to your account or that you are a victim of fraud, please contact us immediately by phone at (866) 777-7912 or firstname.lastname@example.org.